Consensys/linea-monorepo/docs/contribute.md

 Configuration changes that are part of ops are not considered releases.
 This includes, for example, changing the # of provers or updating price thresholds.
 These configurations changes can be performed at any time.

 ### Standard deployment timeline

+> External contributor's PRs will be added to the standard deployment flow and supported by a Consensys engineer.

 * Consensys engineers share their PRs with the release manager weekly and the details are added to the Release Notes.
 * The release manager greenlights the release, proposes a day and time for deploying the release to the engineer.
 The release manager ensures communication has been shared with internal stakeholders (SRE) as well as external stakeholders when relevant (external contributor/community/partners).
-* The deployment on testnet is performed between Monday and Wednesday before 15:00 local Software Engineer time.
-With the help of DevOps and SRE teams.
+* The deployment on testnet is performed with the help of DevOps and SRE teams.
 * The deployment on mainnet is performed following the exact same process as testnet, after sufficient time to be confident the release can be promoted to mainnet.

 ### Release to testnet
 We release on a weekly basis.
 The standard internal contributor's day-by-day process is as follows:
-1. **Create a Testnet PR**: Create a new pull request to deploy the changes, once your PR has been merged.
+1. **Create a testnet PR**: Create a new pull request to deploy the changes, once your PR has been merged.
 Only release changes that were merged in `Consensys/linea-monorepo/main`.
 Include a detailed description of your changes and link the related issue number.
 1. **Prepare deployment with Release Manager**: Contributor reaches out to the Release Manager with the PR to prepare its inclusion in the next batch of releases.
 Use the next Testnet release, and add a tentative deployment to Mainnet at least 1 week after.
 1. **Open a maintenance window for releases having an impact on user experience**: Internal contributors, reach out to NOC to share the expected maintenance window so it can be added to the [status page](https://linea.statuspage.io/).
 Maintenance windows can be requested by adding a ticket to the NOC board.
-1. **Merge your PR**: Contributor releases changes and follows instructions on the Testnet PR template.
+1. **Merge PR**: Contributor releases changes and follows instructions on the Testnet PR template.
 DevOps and SRE teams should be involved in the deployment activities.
 Major releases should include a detailed release plan that also includes a study of risks, mitigations, and revert plans.

 ### Release to mainnet